cosparks/event_wizard/README.md

 ## User Stories

 #### User 1:
-- I want to be able to schedule an event with date, start/end time and location
+- I want to be able to schedule an event with date, start time and location
-- I want the application to tell me if I already have an event scheduled during that time
 - I would like to be able to come back to the event to add/change information
 - I want to view the event alongside any other events that I have created
 - when I access a stored event, I want to see the date and time, so I can clearly visualize my schedule

 #### User 2:
-- I want to schedule a concert with a date, start/end time (and location)
+- I want to schedule a concert with a date, start time and location
 - I want to store information about the different acts, presale tickets (number and price) and who will be working bar/sound/lighting
 - I want to enter any information regarding expenses--how much bands and workers need to be paid, the up-front cost on alcohol, cost of any rentals needed for the show, etc.
 - I want the software to tally expenses and compute projected revenue for a concert
-- I want to be able to store and easily access riders and stage plots from an event entry (view PDFs and JPEGS)
+- I want to be able to store riders and stage plots from an event entry
 - I want to edit events: change dates or any other information stored in an event

 #### User 3: